run-llama/llama_index/docs/understanding/evaluating/evaluating.md

 ## Response Evaluation

 Does the response match the retrieved context?
 Does it also match the query?
 Does it match the reference answer or guidelines?
-Here's a simple example that evaluates a single response for Faithfulness, i.e. whether the response contains hallucinations:
+Here's a simple example that evaluates a single response for Faithfulness, i.e. whether the response is aligned to the context, such as being free from hallucinations:

 ```python
 from llama_index import VectorStoreIndex, ServiceContext